Angel-ML/angel/docs/algo/ftrl_lr_spark_en.md

 ###  **Input Format**
 * dim: dimension of the input data
 * Only supports the standard ["libsvm"](./data_format_en.md) format for message
-* Uses the Kafka messaging mechanism, thus kafka needs to be configured
+* Uses kafka messaging mechanism, thus kafka needs to be configured

 ### **Parameters**